You may be able to get Income Support if you meet all the specific conditions including:

 You can claim Child Tax Credit if you claim Income Support and have children.

-To qualify for Income Support you must be all of the following:
+From 16 January 2017, to qualify for Income Support you must be all of the following:

 - between 16 and Pension Credit qualifying age